JuliaJLee/spotify_artist_analysis/README.md

 The repository includes the following files:

 - The `.Rproj` file for this analysis
-- The Radiohead artist data (`radiohead.rds`)
-- The quarto document that was used to create the analysis
-- The pdf file for the complete analysis
+- A folder named `paper` that contains: (1) The quarto document that was used to create the analysis, (2) the bib.tex file for the references, and (3) the pdf file for the complete analysis

 ## Statement on LLM usage